jgaa/darkspeak/README.md

 # Planned features
 - Secure Instant Messaging (Legacy Tor Chat)
 - File Transfer (Legacy Tor Chat)
+- More than one ID on one Tor instance (require use of other ports - only one ID will be visible from legacy Tor Chart clients)
 - Proxy service (allow darkspeak on several devices simultaneously with the same ID)
 - Nice looking graphical interface on Linux, OS/X and Windows
 - Android version